-The goal is to streamline the lead generation process to deliver the highest quality leads possible to your sales team.
+That’s why the ultimate goal is to streamline the lead generation process to deliver the highest quality leads possible to your sales team.
 To accomplish this, both departments must be on the same page in terms of their goals, progress, and how these indicators will be measured.

-Experts predict that smarter, more responsible, and scalable AI will be key to growing revenue from sales in today’s world.
+Looking towards the future, experts predict that smarter, more responsible, and scalable AI will be key to growing revenue from sales in today’s world.
 Access to constantly updating information about your target markets and their industry trends will be essential to developing effective sales strategies.

-But where does this data come from?
+And where exactly does this data come from?
 Automated sales and marketing tools will provide you with the information you need to develop an effective and dynamic strategy for increasing growth.
 Automated tools simplify the process of collecting useful sales data, which makes it easier to put this information into action.